mgiulio/mg-wc-stripe/readme.txt

 == Description ==

 The Stripe plugin extends WooCommerce allowing you to take payments directly on your store via Stripe’s API.
-Stripe is available in the United States, Canada, the UK, Australia, Belgium, France, Germany, Ireland, The Netherlands and more

 WooCommerce version requisites: